About the Anishinaabe Mino’Ayaawin

 Adopting culturally safe practices contributes to a healthcare environment where First Nations, Inuit, and Metis peoples can express their health concerns without fear of misunderstanding or discrimination

-Gain tools to communicate more effectively with First Nations, Inuit, and Métis peoples, ensuring their perspectives and preferences are integral to their care plan
+Gain tools to communicate more effectively with First Nations, Inuit, and Métis peoples, ensuring their perspectives and preferences are integral to their care plan.

-Set a new standard for culturally safe care in the professional community, inspiring others to adopt similar practices, improve healthcare outcomes and contribute to systemic change
+Set a new standard for culturally safe care in the professional community, inspiring others to adopt similar practices, improve healthcare outcomes and contribute to systemic change.

 Courses